 Hemp family (Cannabinaceae)

-Description: This native perennial vine is up to 30' long; it dies back to the ground each year.
-The stems are stout, light green, and rather prickly-bristly.
+Description: This perennial vine is up to 30' long; it dies back to the ground each year.
+The stems are light green or light tan, stout, and smooth to prickly-bristly.
 The opposite leaves are up to 6" long and 4" across; smaller leaves are usually oval-cordate in shape, but larger leaves are palmate with 3 lobes (rarely with 5).
-These leaves have a rough texture, coarse serration along the margins, and long petioles that are also prickly-bristly.
-At the base of each leaf is a pair of lanceolate stipules.
-The hairiness or pubescence of the stems and foliage is variable, if it is present at all.
-Usually, there are small white hairs along the major veins on the underside of each leaf.
-American Hops is dioecious, with male and female plants.
+These leaves have a rough texture and coarse serration along the margins; they are medium green or yellowish green on their upper surfaces, and whitish green below.
+The long petioles are light green or light tan, stout, and prickly-bristly.
+At the base of each petiole is a pair of lanceolate stipules.
+The hairiness or pubescence of the stems and leaves is variable, if it is present at all.
+Usually, there are small white hairs along the major veins on the leaf undersides; sometimes these veins are also prickly.
+American Hops is dioecious, with male (staminate) and female (pistillate) plants.
 The male plants produce drooping panicles of staminate flowers.
-These panicles are up to 12" long and 6" across, and contain numerous small flowers that are yellowish or whitish green.
+These panicles are up to 12" long and 6" across; they contain numerous small flowers that are yellowish or whitish green.
 Each staminate flower has 5 sepals, 5 stamens, and no petals.
 It has a star-like appearance and spans about ¼" across, hanging downward from a slender pedicel that is often slightly pubescent.
-The non-sticky pollen is produced in great abundance and is easily dispersed into the air.
+The non-sticky pollen is produced in great abundance and it is easily dispersed into the air.

 Cultivation: The preference is partial or full sun, fertile soil, and moist to slightly dry conditions.
-This robust plant will also grow in poor soil that is rocky or gravelly.
+This robust vine will also grow in poor soil that is rocky or gravelly.
 It can be quite aggressive and appears to have few problems with disease.